 Attestations and certificates.
 Our journal does NOT provide to authors, reviewers, or members of the Editorial Board any sealed certificates.
 Those who need an official document may receive per request a letter signed by the Managing/Executive Editor, with no seals or stamps, available only in electronic format.

 Diversity.
-In order to ensure the diversity of authors, starting from vol. 10, issue no. 1 of 2019, the journal Urbanism.
+In order to ensure the diversity of authors, starting from vol. 12, issue no. 1 of 2021, the journal Urbanism.
 Architecture.
 Constructions will not allow the same author to publish more than one article per year, and will not publish more than one article per country in the same issue.
 In both cases, the publication of additional articles will be judged based on the perception of the first one by the readers.
 This policy does not affect the review process, but only the actual publication of articles.
 Potential authors can track the forthcoming articles, placed under "Accepted papers".